gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 .. code-block:: ada

-  pragma Extensions_Allowed (On | Off);
+  pragma Extensions_Allowed (On | Off | All);

-This configuration pragma enables or disables the implementation extension mode (the use of Off as a parameter cancels the effect of the *-gnatX* command switch).
+This configuration pragma enables (via the "On" or "All" argument) or disables (via the "Off" argument) the implementation extension mode; the pragma takes precedence over the *-gnatX* and *-gnatX0* command switches.

-In extension mode, the latest version of the Ada language is implemented (currently Ada 2022), and in addition a number of GNAT specific extensions are recognized as follows:
+If an argument of "All" is specified, the latest version of the Ada language is implemented (currently Ada 2022) and, in addition, a number of GNAT specific extensions are recognized.
+These extensions are listed below.
+An argument of "On" has the same effect except that only some, not all, of the listed extensions are enabled; those extensions are identified below.

 * Constrained attribute for generic objects